 Be sure to include your thoughts and feelings as you move toward the goals you have set, as these can be very motivating for you.

-Why Should You Use Prompts for Your Goal-Setting Journal?
+Why Should You Use journal prompts for setting goals?

 There are no “rules” when it comes to journaling, but prompts can be a helpful start.